 Thick and clumpy discharge, especially if coupled with strong odours, may indicate signs of vaginal infection.
 Consult your doctor to make sure it’s nothing serious.

 What are the Reasons for White Discharge?

 The vagina is made up of cells that constantly renew themselves, like the skin.
 Whereas the cervical mucus evacuates not only the dead cells but also the germs that could have developed in the vagina.

 White discharge is a natural lubricant.
 It helps keep the female reproductive system functioning because being kept moisturized prevents different diseases and infections.

 What is Abnormal White Discharge?

 Women produce on average 1 to 4 ml of vaginal discharge every 24 hours.
 Of course, the flow can vary for different women and for different factors, such as ovulation or use of contraception.

-In some cases, white discharge may be a sign of vaginal infection.
+In some cases, the white discharge may be a sign of vaginal infection.
 Most often, it is due to a commonly found fungus, Candida Albicans.
 This is known as candidiasis or vaginal thrush.
 It is estimated that 3 out of 4 women have had or will have vaginal thrush in their lifetime.
 Even if it is not serious, it causes some trouble and can be annoying to deal with.
 That is why it is important to treat it quickly.

-As soon as you notice a change in the smell, texture or color of your discharge, it is important to consult your gynecologist.
+As soon as you notice a change in the smell, texture or colour of your discharge, it is important to consult your gynaecologist.
 This is particularly the case if your discharge:

 - Gives off a strong and/or unpleasant smell